juansedo/hanged/README.md

-# Finish it! - Web Application in PHP
+# Hanged! - Web Application in PHP

 ## Introduction

-Using the knowledge learned in the course [Building Web Applications in PHP](https://www.coursera.org/learn/web-applications-php) from Coursera (with Dr. Charles Severance as teacher), I decided to make a small project: a **To-Do list webpage**.
+Using the knowledge learned in the course [Building Web Applications in PHP](https://www.coursera.org/learn/web-applications-php) from Coursera (with Dr. Charles Severance as teacher), I decided to make a small project: a **hangman game**.

 At below, I will explain the installation process, as well as how to use it.